CDRH/data_african_poetics/docs/airtable.md

 Create and edit `private.yml` and `public.yml` as needed to establish the elasticsearch and API connections.

 Run `es_clear_index` to clear the elasticsearch index.
 Run `post -r [table name]` to post each given table via Datura.
-For instance, “news items.csv” can be downloaded by running `post -r news`.
+For instance, “news items.csv” can be ingested by running `post -r news`.

 If any of the above Datura commands fail, try running `bundle` and try again, and then try running `bundle update`.